xiix0/scam/README.md

-You are destined to become the commandant of the fighting men of the department of transportation.
+In the stairway of life, you'd best take the elevator.